Table of Contents

 - Average salary– $10-15 per hour

-- Job description– You need to insert data (numeric, alphabetic) from one document to another document or a database.
+- Job description– You need to insert data (numeric, alphabetic) from one document to another or a database.

 - Skills/Materials required– A computer, good internet connection, and good typing speed are all that it takes to become eligible for a data entry job.